Your Song (Rita Ora song): Background and composition

 Marking the first collaboration with Ora, "Your Song" was written by Ed Sheeran and Steve Mac.

 In June 2016, Ora signed a record contract with the British subsidiary label of Atlantic and embarked on the creation of her second studio album as a follow-up to Ora (2012).
 After teasing "Your Song" on social media in May 2017, the singer announced the official release date for the song on 26 May.
 The song was written by Steve Mac and Ed Sheeran, with the production completed by Mac.
 Ora highlighted her collaboration with Mac and Sheeran, referring to them as "some of the most talented songwriters of our time".
 She further commented, "Ed and I have been friends since our teens.
 It's brilliant to have the opportunity to collaborate with him for my first single–we definitely click creatively."
 The song was released for digital download and streaming in various countries by Atlantic on the scheduled date as the lead single from Phoenix (2018).

-Running for three minutes, "Your Song" was created in the key of A Minor and time signature of common time with a tempo 118 beats per minute.
+Running for three minutes, "Your Song" was created in the key of B-flat Minor and time signature of common time with a tempo 118 beats per minute.
 It is a Caribbean-inspired and minimalistic, bouncy electro-pop, and fresh as well as summerish pop love song.
 Celebrating a whirlwind romance during the lyrics, Ora is overwhelmed with feelings of joy as she longs to share her emotions to the world, all thanks to the happiness her boyfriend brings into her life.
 She conveys her feelings by singing lines such as, "I only wanna hear love songs/ I found my heart up in this place tonight/ Don't wanna sing mad songs anymore/ Only wanna sing your song/ 'Cause your song's got me feeling like I'm in love."